jeremydiba/wedding-website-jerandpat/content/section/travel-accommodation.md

 <br>

-Hotels will be located downtown and it is less than a 2 mile uber ride to the venue, see Accommodation for more details.
+The hotel is the Omni Atlanta Hotel at the CNN center.
+It is less than a 2 mile uber ride to the venue, and in the heart of downtown Atlanta! see Accommodation for more details.

 <br>

-There is parking at the venue available, and all cars must be picked up by 11AM the next morning
+There is parking at the venue available, however, all cars must be picked up by 11AM the next morning

 <br>